niyatibuch/automated-phylogenetic-pipeline/README.md

 https://github.com/JanviJPatel30/PhylogeneticPipeline

-The present repository provides the integrated and reproducible framework used in the associated manuscript, including workflow organization, comparative evaluation, and reproducibility components.
+The present repository provides the workflow used in the associated manuscript together with source code, datasets, and representative outputs to support reproducibility of the reported analyses.